stalniy/casl/packages/casl-ability/README.md

 ## Getting Started

+**Note**: the best way to get started is to read [Guide][intro] in the official documentation.
+In this README file, you will find just basic information.

 CASL operates on the abilities level, that is what a user can actually do in the application.
 An ability itself depends on the 4 parameters (last 3 are optional):